Learning Outcomes

 Who Can Sue?

-- Local Authority: Can sue under statutory powers on behalf of local inhabitants.
+- Local Authority: Can sue under statutory powers on behalf of local inhabitants, often in environmental or highway contexts.

 Who Can Be Sued?